 The team consists of:

 Mrs S Cabourn – SENDCo

-Mrs C Holland – Senior Educational Teaching Assistant
+Mrs C Holland – Advanced Educational Teaching Assistant

 Mrs E Armitage - Senior Educational Teaching Assistant